-There's surprisingly much that we don't know about how humans use social touch.
+There's a lot that we don't know about how humans use social touch.
 What do different types of touch mean?
 How does the meaning change depending on things like who (e.g. mother, stranger, friend) is doing the touching?
 Or where (e.g. home, office, hospital) the touching occurs?
-I'm studying these questions using many different methods, such as asking people, imaging their brains, and gathering data of people's touching behavior as they go about their daily lives.
+In my PhD I have been studying these questions using many different methods, such as asking people, imaging their brains, and gathering data of people's touching behavior as they go about their daily lives.

 Below you can find some of my publications and teaching materials related to social touch, and if you have ideas or questions you can also contact me directly.
 Or maybe you'd like to participate in an online experiment or two?